 "Heh heh, sorry," he apologized as he set Weiss down.
 Looking at her he noticed that while she was still upset, she wasn't as depressed as she was earlier.
 "You feeling better now?"

 "…A little," Weiss said, looking down at the ground, "I know that my family has a mixed reputation, but it still hurts to hear about the negative actions that they've done," She then shook her head and sighed, "You could of at least defended yourself a little back there you know.
-Your grandfather's one of Dad's business partners too, remember?
+Your grandfather's one of Father's business partners too, remember?
 Can you honestly say that your family does 'questionable' acts like she was implying?"

 "Do you want to see the list again?"
 Baltazar answered in a deadpanned tone, holding a large piece of paper that listed the different questionable acts his family did in recent times.
 Even his own name was written on the list, for attempting to break into his own home.
 It was an interesting experience for him at the time.